dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 ### Issues & Improvements {#Issues-&amp;-Improvements}

 There are two main issues: fees and privacy.
-One has to account for fees to pay for the splitting and forwarding, but there\'s also the issue that lightning addresses are IP-based, which has certain privacy implications.
+One has to account for fees to pay for the splitting and forwarding, but there's also the issue that lightning addresses are IP-based, which has certain privacy implications.
 We could do [LNURL over nostr](https://github.com/lnurl/luds/pull/203)---again, shout-out to Kukks---which brings up the following question: Are Lightning Addresses the right level of abstraction for Lightning Prisms?

-In the end, we don\'t want to send sats to addresses, but to people.
+In the end, we don't want to send sats to addresses, but to people.
 If nostr continues to catch on, it might turn itself into the global address book for these kinds of things, i.e., the go-to place to look up payment information of people, organizations, and other entities.
 In the